ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 The easiest way to code text, is to select some text, then left-click with the mouse on a code.
 A second way is to select a code, then select some text.
 Right-click and mark the text to assign it to the selected code.
 Hover the mouse pointer over coded text to see a tooltip of the code.
 Coded text can be uncoded by clicking on the text segment and pressing the Unmark button.

-Coded text segments can be memoed - through the right-click menu or by clicking on the pencil and red notepad icon.
+Coded text segments can be memoed - through the right-click menu, by pressing 'm' or by clicking on the pencil and red notepad icon.

 The tooltip is shown in the below image of overlapping codes.